jnaxo/labmmba/README.md

 # LABMMBA
 =================
-version: 1.0.1 alpha.
+Version: 1.0.1 alpha.

-LABMMBA is Laboratory of molecular microbiology and environmental biotechnology.
-Belong to Federico Santa María university.
+LABMMBA project is a research dashboard for Laboratory of molecular microbiology and environmental biotechnology, belong to Federico Santa María university.

 # Copyright